Alex Compton, Ph.D.

 Biography

 Dr. Alex Compton received his Ph.D. in Molecular and Cellular Biology from the University of Washington in 2012.
 As a doctoral student in the laboratory of Dr. Michael Emerman (Fred Hutchinson Cancer Research Center), he received an NSF Graduate Research Fellowship and characterized the coevolution of primate lentiviruses with their hosts.
 Later, Dr. Compton was the recipient of a competitive postdoctoral fellowship from the Louis Pasteur Foundation to support his work at Institut Pasteur in Paris, France.
 In the lab of Dr. Olivier Schwartz, he provided important insight into the complex ways in which mammalian cells have evolved to block virus entry into cells.
 In 2017, Dr. Compton joined the HIV Dynamics and Replication Program as Head of the Antiviral Immunity and Resistance Section.
-His recent awards include a Collaborative Project Award from the National Interagency Confederation for Biomedical Research (2018) and an NIH Intramural Targeted Anti-COVID-19 Program Award (2020).
+His recent awards include an NCI Director's Award (2023), an NIH Intramural Targeted Anti-COVID-19 Program Award (2020), and a Collaborative Project Award from the National Interagency Confederation for Biomedical Research (2018).
 He is currently on the Editorial Board of Viruses, Frontiers in Virology, and Review Commons and was appointed as Guest Editor for the Journal of Molecular Biology Special Issue on "Antiviral Innate Immunity."
 Dr. Compton currently serves as an Adjunct Instructor in the Department of Biology at Hood College, as a member of the COVID-19 Scientific Interest Group Steering Committee, and as a CCR Tenure Track Investigator Representative.

 Selected Publications